bryanc8776/sep11-freedom-project/blog/entry02.md

 I am currently on stage 2 of the engineering designing process.
 I am learning about the different code and concepts in ***p5play*** and documenting what I find.
 After understanding some of the concepts, I try out different code to make mini-projects and get a better sense of how that concept affects the overall project.

 ### Skills
+The skills I have improved on during this time are **How to Learn** and **How to Read**.
+Throughout learning my tool, I had to go through the documentations over and over again so I can understand the concepts better.
+I decided to go through the entire document first, then as I went through it again I just skimmed it and looked for the important sections.
+At some points I also took notes on the important stuff.
+Along with this, I had to review many things for other subjects like History and Math so I tried many methods to learn the material like taking notes, quizzing myself, and highlighting the most important areas of the documents.

 [Previous](entry01.md) | [Next](entry03.md)